 Table of Contents

-- How ML Can Help With Marketing
+- How Machine Learning Can Help with Marketing

-- How ML Can Help in Sales
+- How Machine Learning Can Boost Sales

 Image Source: Machine Learning in HR, workday.com

-How ML Can Help With Software Development
+How Machine Learning Can Help with Software Development

-How ML Can Help With Marketing
+How Machine Learning Can Help with Marketing

-How ML Can Help in Sales
+How Machine Learning Can Boost Sales

-Customer segmentation is used by marketing teams to divide customers into groups with the goal to better target ad campaigns at the right people.
-It is also used by sales teams to divide prospects and customers for the purposes of targeting sales promotions, incentives, and account division within a sales team.
+Marketing teams use customer segmentation to divide customers into groups in order to target ad campaigns to the right people.
+Sales teams also use customer segmentation to group prospects and customers to target sales promotions, incentives, and account division within a sales team.

-Previously, segmentation was a time-consuming task.

-But now, machine learning models can be used to process customer data and find customer segments that would otherwise be complicated for a human to spot.
+Previously, segmentation was a time-consuming task but now, machine learning models can quickly process customer data and find customer segments that would otherwise be complicated for a human to spot.
 They can also make accurate predictions about potential and current customers, which in turn can help increase the efficiency and productivity of your sales development reps.

 Image Source: Machine Learning used in Marketing, clicdata.com

-How ML Can Help With Customer Support
+How Machine Learning Can Help with Customer Support